• Skip to primary navigation

 This round wood planter is gorgeous!!

-And these are a few other beautiful options:
+Here are a few beautiful bowl options:

-3. A Pair of Glass Hurricane Vases
+3. Add a Pair of Glass Hurricane Vases

 Slice lemons to line a vase for a beautiful, simple spring table centerpiece!